pedrobertao/golang-interview-prep/questions/en-us.md

 > **Answer:**
 > The main difference is that arrays have a fixed size, whereas slices have a dynamic size that can grow or shrink as needed.

+#### 16. What is `go vet` in Go?

+**Answer:**
+>`go vet` is a tool that inspects Go source code to detect suspicious constructs or common errors that the compiler does not catch.
+> By running `go vet`, you can identify and fix these issues before compiling the code, helping to avoid bugs and unexpected behavior.

+#### 17. What is `go fmt` in Go?

+**Answer:**
+> `go fmt` reformats the code to follow Go's formatting conventions, making the code more readable and consistent.
+This includes:
+> - Correct indentation.
+> - Proper spacing.
+> - Breaking long lines.
+> Using `go fmt` helps maintain a uniform coding style in projects, making the code easier to read and maintain by different developers.

 ## ❗❗  Tricky Questions  ❗❗

 #### 1. What is the output of the following Go program and why?
 ```
 import "fmt"
 package main